shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "What a strange idea.
 How would Stephie be able to climb a tree while singing a song that was meant for something else, like chopping vegetables?"

 "I hadn't really thought of that, I suppose."
-Henry went back to raking, and Sophie picked up another little pile of leaves to drop in the bag.
+Henry went back to raking, and Holly picked up another little pile of leaves to drop in the bag.
 "Well then: how did Stephie get out of the tree?
 Was she able to continue climbing, if she couldn't remember the words to the song?"

-Sophie rubbed her nose with the back of her hand a little, and began collecting leaves from the last little pile.
+Holly rubbed her nose with the back of her hand a little, and began collecting leaves from the last little pile.
 "She couldn't, of course.
 Stephie didn't know how to climb without singing.
 And she couldn't sing the song if she didn't know the words.
 Fortunately she hadn't climbed very far, so she simply jumped out of the tree."

 "Well, I'm glad she got out of the tree."